-- Attending All Ten Sessions and JLF Commencement
+Attending All Ten Sessions and JLF Commencement

 There are 10 JLF sessions and a commencement ceremony.
 See the fellowship page for a full schedule.
 Interns are expected to attend all JLF experiences.

 In addition, interns will:

-- Help recruit fellows by sharing Instagram stories/takeovers, reaching out to friends, and being creative in outreach.
+- Help recruit fellows before JLF begins, such as sharing Instagram stories/takeovers, reaching out to friends, and being creative in outreach.

 - Participate in discussions with an eye toward helping the group.
 Help facilitate conversation.